ad-sw/ConstructHunt/README.md

 # Construct(ion) Hunt
->Polishing underway in the next 1-2 months after a separate project.
+>Editing and polishing underway in the next 1-2 months after a separate project.
+Currently does not have consistent css/html styling throughout.
 (Rest of readme to be edited later.)
 ---
 ## [Live Site](https://constructhunt.herokuapp.com/)